Fifty Years of SAR Automatic Target Recognition: The Road Forward: Problem of SAR ATR

 \subsection{Definition}

 SAR ATR system was first proposed by Lincoln Laboratory in 1993 \cite{dudgeon1993overviewATR,novak1993performance,novak1994radarNovak}, with its classical architecture consisting of three progressively advanced stages: pre-screening, discrimination, and classification.
 In the prescreening stage, the system performs rapid processing on large-scene SAR images to eliminate background regions that obviously do not contain targets and outputs a number of Regions of Interest (ROIs) that may contain targets.
 The discrimination stage then conducts more refined analysis on these candidate regions to distinguish real targets from false alarms caused by natural clutter.
-In the classification stage, the system extracts discriminative features (\textit{e.g.}, scattering center distribution, contour moments) from the regions confirmed to be targets so as to realize the determination of specific categories, models and even identities (for example, distinguishing Boeing 737 from A330 aircraft).
+In the classification stage, the system extracts discriminative features (e.g., scattering center distribution, contour moments) from the regions confirmed to be targets so as to realize the determination of specific categories, models and even identities (for example, distinguishing Boeing 737 from A330 aircraft).

 Over the more than two decades of SAR ATR development, the terminology and scope of this task have undergone significant evolutions.
 In early literature, \textit{detection} often referred only to the prescreening stage \cite{2008gaoguidetectionsurvey,el2016automaticSurvey,lan2020SARsurvey}.
 With the improvement of methods integration, \textit{detection} has gradually covered both the prescreening and discrimination stages \cite{li2023RScomprehensive}.
 To ensure the consistency and clarity of the discussion, this paper uniformly refers to both the process of extracting and screening candidate target regions as \textit{detection}, and the subsequent process of category inference as \textit{classification}.
-In conclusion, the SAR ATR task discussed in this paper refers to detecting the positions of potential targets in large-scene, single-channel, and static SAR images and then classifying their categories, as shown in Fig. \ref{definition and challenges of SAR ATRv2} (a).
+In conclusion, the SAR ATR task discussed in this paper refers to detecting the positions of potential targets in large-scene, single-channel, and static SAR images and then classifying their categories (Fig. \ref{definition and challenges of SAR ATRv2} (a)).

-Based on the aforementioned task definitions, the core objective of SAR ATR can be further summarized as achieving efficient and reliable target detection and classification in complex, dynamic, and potentially interfering real-world scenarios, specifically reflected in the following four dimensions:
+Based on the task definitions above, the objective of SAR ATR is to achieve reliable and efficient target detection and classification in complex operational environments.
+In this context, an effective SAR ATR framework should be evaluated from the following four aspects: